What is autism spectrum disorder?

-Autism is a spectrum disorder that is developmental and neurologic in nature and varies in its degree of severity.
-The disorder affects three areas of development: social interaction, communication and behavior, with symptoms ranging from minor social interaction problems to severe social interaction, communication and behavioral problems.
-The diagnosis is often made in early childhood (before age three), when children’s speech, language and social development are not equal to his/her peers.
+Autism Spectrum Disorder (also known as “Autism” or “ASD”) is a developmental, neurologic disorder that varies widely in exact presentation and severity.
+The disorder affects three primary areas of development: social interaction, communication, and behavior.
+The diagnosis is often made in early childhood when children’s speech, language and social development are not equal to his/her peers.
 Autism is generally characterized by the following areas of difficulty:

 - Difficulty with understanding and use of appropriate eye contact, facial expression, gestures, etc.